-- 2.44.
+- 2.45.
 Table 6 shows the small site completions for the last three years.
-This gives an average of 118 small site completions per annum over the previous 3 year period.
-This shows that projecting all small site completions (Row 3) over the first3 years only in order to include a windfall allowance in years 4 and 5 is not an overestimation of the small site commitments and windfall allowance. - 2.45.
-The windfall study concludes that there is a consistent supply of windfall sites in the borough and that to not include an allowance would under-estimate the delivery of housing in the borough. - 2.46.
-On 7th May 2021 the Sketchley Lane appeal decision

-(APP/K2420/W/20/3260227) confirmed that the windfall figure was realistic 'having regard to historic windfall rates and expected future trends' (paragraph 32).
+This gives an average of 105 small site completions per annum over the previous 3-year period.
+This shows that projecting all small site completions (Row 3) over the first 3 years only in order to include a windfall allowance in years 4 and 5 is not an overestimation of the small site commitments and windfall allowance.
+It should be noted that the lower delivery within 2020/21 was due to the 4 months of national lockdowns experienced due to the coronavirus pandemic and is therefore considered to be lower than normal delivery rates within HBBC. - 2.46.
+The windfall study concludes that there is a consistent supply of windfall sites in the borough and that to not include an allowance would under-estimate the delivery of housing in the borough. - 2.47.
+On 7th May 2021 the Sketchley Lane appeal decision (APP/K2420/W/20/3260227) confirmed that the windfall figure was realistic 'having regard to historic windfall rates and expected future trends' (paragraph 32). - 2.48.

-2.47.
 Once stages 1-4 have been followed the housing trajectory is complete and fiveyear housing land supply position may be calculated.
-The April 2021 housing trajectory is contained within Appendix 13.
-The Council's five-year housing land supply position as at 1 April 2021 is displayed in Table 7 (overleaf).
+The April 2022 housing trajectory is contained within Appendix 13.
+The Council's five-year housing land supply position as at 1 April 2022 is displayed in Table 7 (overleaf).